Apple iPhone SE (3rd Gen) vs Samsung Galaxy A25 5G

 Frequently Asked Questions

-Apple iPhone SE (3rd Gen) excels if you value most affordable entry point into the new iphone ecosystem.
-Samsung Galaxy A25 5G is better if you prioritize class-leading 120hz super amoled display (1,000 nits).
-Pick based on your budget and daily use.
+Apple iPhone SE (3rd Gen) is the better choice if you prioritize most affordable entry point into the new iphone ecosystem.
+Samsung Galaxy A25 5G wins if you value class-leading 120hz super amoled display (1,000 nits).
+Both are rated highly (4.5★ vs 4.6★), so consider your specific needs and budget.

 Affiliate disclosure